yzere/2gta-materialy/sieci/README.md

 ### Important note:
 Every layer has its own special kit of functions.
 Its important to differentiate what functions are on which layer as its help to understand later on, how do different packets travel through network.
 Below is a list of characteristics of every layer:

--Layer 7 - Application :
+- Layer 7 - Application :
- -This layer is closes to user.
+  - This layer is closes to user.
- -It interacts with application for example web browser and is NOT one.
+  - It interacts with application for example web browser and is NOT one.
- -It operates on HTTP and HTTPS protocols.
+  - It operates on HTTP and HTTPS protocols.
- -It is used to identify communication partners.
+  - It is used to identify communication partners.
- -It allows to synchronize communication.
+  - It allows to synchronize communication.

-Layer 6 - Presentation
+- Layer 6 - Presentation
-Data in  application layer is "application format" that need s to be translated to different format to be sent via internet.
+  - Data in  application layer is "application format" that need s to be translated to different format to be sent via internet.
-Presentation layer translates between application and network formats It for example encrypts and decrypts data upon departure and arrival.
+  - Presentation layer translates between application and network formats
+  - It for example encrypts and decrypts data upon departure and arrival.

-Layer 5 - Session
+- Layer 5 - Session
-Controls bialogues (sessions) between communication hosts.
+  - Controls bialogues (sessions) between communication hosts.
-It manages connection between local and remote application.
+  - It manages connection between local and remote application.
-It is responsile for establishing and closing these connections.
+  - It is responsile for establishing and closing these connections.

-These 3 layes merged into Application layer are not a thing of discussion between network engeneers.
+**These 3 layes merged into Application layer are not a thing of discussion between network engeneers.
 They do not influence traffic but data inside.
-For these layers are responsible Devs.
+For these layers are responsible software devs.**

-Layer 4 - Transport
+- Layer 4 - Transport
-Encapsulated data is here called segment.
+  - Encapsulated data is here called segment.
 Device attaches L4 header here that provides host to host connection.
 Main parts of L4 header is to provide destination port and protocol.
-This layer segments and reassembles data from end hosts communication.
+  - This layer segments and reassembles data from end hosts communication.
-It devides big data pieces into smaller segmenta that can be sent over the network.
+  - It devides big data pieces into smaller segmenta that can be sent over the network.

-Layer 3 - Network
+- Layer 3 - Network
-This layer is responsible for providing logical addressing for packet.
+  - This layer is responsible for providing logical addressing for packet.
 It means that L3 header that is atached her includes logical adressing (IPv4).
-Data is here called Packet, it has data+L4 header+L3 Header.
+  - Data is here called Packet, it has data+L4 header+L3 Header.
-It provides connection between end hosts on diffrent networks.
+  - It provides connection between end hosts on diffrent networks.
-It allows for path selection from source to destination.
+  - It allows for path selection from source to destination.
-Routers operate on layer 3 as they connect diffrent network together.
+  - Routers operate on layer 3 as they connect diffrent network together.

-Layer 2 - Data Link
+- Layer 2 - Data Link
-This is last layer that operates of software part of traffic.
+  - This is last layer that operates of software part of traffic.
-Data here is called Frame.
+  - Data here is called Frame.
 This layer attachaes L2 heater as well as L2 trailer.
-It provides node-to-node connection and data transfer.
-(PC to switch, switch to router etc) It defines how data is formated for transmition over physical medium.
+  - It provides node-to-node connection and data transfer.
+(PC to switch, switch to router etc)
+  - It defines how data is formated for transmition over physical medium.
-It provides error detection and correction for Physical layer.
+  - It provides error detection and correction for Physical layer.
-It has its own addressing.
+  - It has its own addressing.
 Layer 2 addressing uses MAC adresses (BIA addresses).
-Switches operate on layer 2.
+  - Switches operate on layer 2.

-Layer 1 - Physical
+- Layer 1 - Physical
-It defines characteristics of medium used to dransfer data.
+  - It defines characteristics of medium used to dransfer data.
-It defines physical specification of data transfer (for example: voltage levels, maximum transmission distance, connectors or cable specs)
+  - It defines physical specification of data transfer (for example: voltage levels, maximum transmission distance, connectors or cable specs)
-Data here is split into bits and sent over the physical medium as electric current, light or electro-magnetic waves.
+  - Data here is split into bits and sent over the physical medium as electric current, light or electro-magnetic waves.